thefrontside/actions/publish-pr-preview/README.md

   - Directories specified in `.gitignore` won't be processed to begin with so for example if you don't want to include `./node_modules` and it's already included in your `.gitignore` file then there's no need to add it to the `IGNORE` arg in the workflow
   - Packages that have sub-packages within its directory will intentionally skip during the publish process.
 - Optional: Passing in an argument for `NPM_PUBLISH` will run that command instead of `npm publish`.
   - :warning: However, if you provide this argument, it will run that script to publish for every package (if you're running this action on a monorepo).
+If you would need to run a custom command once for the repository and not each individual packages, use `BEFORE_ALL` (see below).
+- Optional: Passing in an argument for `BEFORE_ALL` will run that command after `npm install` or `yarn install` but before the action starts navigating into the different packages in the monorepo to start the publishign process.

 ### Private Dependencies
 If your project has package dependencies from private organizations, you must make sure that the repository is configured so it has access to those organizations.